ossf/fuzz-introspector/doc/Config.md

 standard C++ library functions.

 ## Limitations
-The configuration file will only apply to data that in the Fuzz-introspector HTML reports.
+The configuration file will only apply to data that is in the Fuzz-introspector HTML reports.
 In particular, this means:
 - The code coverage reports will still show all the files that in the coverage report which was used as input to Fuzz-introspector.
 In order to exclude certain files from the